jmj/jmj.github.com/_posts/2014-03-26-cobbler-and-windows.md

     cobbler profile add --name=windows7-x86_64 --distro=windows7-x86_64 --kickstart=/var/lib/cobbler/kickstarts/win7-amd64-unattend.xml

 Edit your answer file, and replace any bits (such as ComputerName with $system_name) with appropriate template variables.
-Remember, the windows answer file will be passed through the same template engine used for kickstart and preseeds.
+Remember, the windows answer file will be passed through the same template engine used for kickstarts and preseeds.
 This means that you can use ksmeta vars, built-ins, and  expressions (including snippets) like any other kickstart.

 We'll also need a couple of supporting scripts.
 These will go in your scripts directory (/var/lib/cobbler/scripts on my system).
 The first is mountmedia.cmd.
 This script will mount your samba share, on the booted WinPE instance (it's run by init.cmd above)